The Resort is open, and seating is available in the restaurant.

 For a visual of the public Hyatt Lake Campground, see the USA webcam at Hyatt Lake Webcam.

 FISHING SEASON IS NOW OPEN!
-For the first time in many years, fishing season opened early.
-PUBLIC CAMPGROUNDS and RESTROOMS ARE OPEN.
-Boat ramps are open with very few anglers and many fish.
+For the first time in many years, fishing season is now open year around.

 Thank you for taking an interest in our Resort.
 Campers Cove Resort has the good fortune of being located on beautiful mile-high Hyatt Lake in the Southern Oregon Cascade Mountains east of Ashland, Oregon.
-The high elevation location offers a wide variety of climates and activities, and four real seasons: spring, summer, fall and winter with (no mosquitos or fleas!).
+The high elevation location offers a wide variety of climates and activities, and four real seasons: spring, summer, fall and winter.

 Hyatt Lake has great scenery with good forest land and snow capped peaks in view most of the year.
 The area around Hyatt Lake is filled with deer, eagles, osprey and other wildlife which can often be seen around the lake.
 Located in the Cascade-Siskiyou National Monument, it is the first U.S. National monument set aside solely for the preservation of biodiversity.
 With a diverse ecosystem, 200 species of birds are known to exist in the monument including some threatened and endangered species such as the spectacular Great Grey Owl and Peregrine Falcon.
 The unusual Rough-skinned newt can be spotted by the keen eyed observer.
 In addition, the Cascade–Siskiyou National Monument is famous for its significant botanical diversity.
 The range of elevations and diversity of habitat types provides for a spectacular flora that includes many endemics to the immediate Siskiyou crest area such as the exquisite Oregon Lily.
 The namesake of Hyatt Prairie Lake, Hyatt Prairie, existed as a high prairie with such extreme freeze-thaw cycles that trees were unable to grow, as a result, species of plants that exist at Hyatt are found only in parts of Alaska.
 During May and June, these conditions make the area a favorite hunting area for those who relish the mushrooms: Morels and Chanterelles.